TheSilvered/nest/docs/stdlib/string_utilities_library.md

 `old_substring` and `new_substing` can be of different length.
 If `new_substing` is an empty string, nothing is replaced.

-**Return value**:
+**Returns:**

-The function returns a new string with all the occurrences of the substring replaced.
+A new string with all the occurrences of the substring replaced.

 ---